 Mobile Telephone Numbers

-If you provide us with a mobile number we may use this to send you appointment reminders, or health campaigns e.g. eligible for flu vaccination.
+If you provide us with a mobile number we may use this to send you appointment reminders or health campaigns - e.g. if you are eligible for a flu vaccination.
 If you would like to opt in to this please make sure that reception staff have your up-to-date mobile number.

 Freedom Of Information

 Information about the General Practitioners and the practice which is required for disclosure under this Act can be made available to the public.
 All requests for such information should be made to the Practice Manager.

 In accordance with the General Data Protection Regulations, patients may request to see or have a copy of their medical records.
 Such requests should be made through the Practice Manager and a Subject Access Request Form will need to be completed.
 No information will be released without patient consent unless we are legally obliged to do so.

 Medical Records And How Long They Are Kept